zeromicro/go-zero/tools/goctl/rpc/example/10-streaming/README.md

 - Supports three streaming patterns: server streaming (`stream` on response), client streaming (`stream` on request), and bidirectional streaming (`stream` on both).
 - goctl generates separate logic files for each streaming RPC method.
-- Streaming client code is not auto-generated; use the gRPC client directly.
+- goctl generates streaming client wrapper methods; use the returned gRPC stream to send and receive messages.